Updated: Apr 22

 Activity 7 Conversations

-Choose a picture and use the following Inference strategy with the child to help them to make social inferences.
+Choose a picture and use the following Inference strategy with the child or adult to help them to make social inferences.

 Describe what you see.